SumoLogic/sumologic-documentation/docs/apm/traces/spans.md

 You can visualize multiple different metrics at once.

 * If you define **Visualize**, you'll see another option to set **Group By** value.
 You can have the aggregated results grouped by time or other fields.
-   * If you want to display a time series you need to Group By time and select the granularity.
+   * If you want to display a time series, you need to Group By time and select the granularity.
    * If you prefer to have aggregated data without a time dimension, pick the appropriate dimensions to Group By.
    * You can group by time and other fields at the same time.
 When you do time and another dimension, you can create a stacked bar time series.
 * If you define **Group By** you'll see another option to set a **Limit** value.
 This allows you to reduce the number of results by an order.